lmns-solutions/arduino-interactive-lessons/sensors/index.md

 With that, let's make some stuff with sensors!

-The lessons below assume that you've completed both our [Intro to Output](../arduino/intro-output.md) and [Intro to Input](../arduino/intro-input.md) series.
+The lessons below assume that you've completed both our {% include tlink.html id='arduino-intro-output' text='Intro to Output' %} and {% include tlink.html id='arduino-intro-input' text='Intro to Input' %} series.

 ### Force

-Learn how to sense force using a [force-sensitive resistor (FSR)](../arduino/force-sensitive-resistors.md).
-This is what you did in the [Intro to Input](../arduino/intro-input.md) series.
+Learn how to sense force using a {% include tlink.html id='arduino-force-sensitive-resistors' text='force-sensitive resistor (FSR)' %}.
+This is what you did in the {% include tlink.html id='arduino-intro-input' text='Intro to Input' %} series.

 ### Light

-Learn how to sense light using a [photoresistor (aka photocell)](photoresistors.md).
+Learn how to sense light using a {% include tlink.html id='sensors-photoresistors' text='photoresistor (aka photocell)' %}.

 ### Magnetic fields

-Learn how to sense magnetic fields using a [Hall effect sensor](hall-effect.md).
+Learn how to sense magnetic fields using a {% include tlink.html id='sensors-hall-effect' text='Hall effect sensor' %}.

 ### Distance